openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 ## Channels

 The supported channels depend on the WebThing device that is connected.
-Each mappable WebThing property will be mapped the a dedicated channel.
-For instance, to support the motion property of a Motion-Sensor WebThing, a dedicated "motion" channel will be created, automatically.
+Each mappable WebThing property will be mapped to a dedicated channel.
+For instance, to support the *motion property* of a Motion-Sensor WebThing, a dedicated *motion channel* will be created, automatically.

 ## Full Example
 In the example below WebThings provided by the [Internet Monitor Service](https://pypi.org/project/internet-monitor-webthing/) will be connected.